June 17, 2018

 (pulling on a shirt)

-You seem to keep forgetting that I'm just a bastard.
+You keep forgetting that I'm just a bastard.

 You've come a long way.